jonathansick/starlit/README.rst

 starlit
 =======

-Package for working with astronomy literature databases: ADS, arXiv and your bibtex file.
+Starlit is a python package for working with astronomy literature databases interchangeably: ADS, arXiv and your bibtex file.
+Starlit will even cache your ADS requests to MongoDB.

+Starlit was created as part of .Astronomy 6 (Chicago, 2014).

 ------------